Helen Blackburn: Early life

-Blackburn was born in Knightstown, Valentia Island, Co.
-Kerry, Ireland on 25 May 1842.
-Her parents were Bewicke Blackburn, a civil engineer who managed the slate quarries on Valentia, of Co.
-Kerry and Isabella Lamb of Co.
+Blackburn was born in Knightstown, Valentia Island, County Kerry, Ireland on 25 May 1842.
+Her parents were Bewicke Blackburn, a civil engineer who managed the slate quarries on Valentia, of County Kerry, and Isabella Lamb of Co.
 Durham.
 Her family moved to London in 1859.

 Activism

 In London, Blackburn came into contact with the women of the Langham Place Group, especially Jessie Boucherett and Emily Faithfull.
 Over the years Blackburn and Boucherett worked together on a number of endeavours.
 Both were editors of the Englishwoman's Review (Blackburn, editor, 1880–90; joint editor, 1890–95).
 Together they established the Women's Employment Defence League in 1891, to defend women's working rights against restrictive employment legislation.
 They also together edited The Condition of Working Women and the Factory Acts, 1896.

 Blackburn joined the National Society for Women's Suffrage in 1872 and was secretary of the executive committee of the society from 1874 to 1880.
 She subsequently held similar positions in a number of related organisations.
 In 1880 Blackburn was secretary of the West of England Suffrage Society in Bristol and was the main organizer of a large demonstration.
 She edited the Women's Suffrage Calendar in 1896 and 1897.

 Blackburn also took opportunities to study, first in 1875, taking a class in Roman Law at University College London, and later (1886–88) classes at University College, Bristol.
 In the early 1890s, she assisted Charlotte Carmichael Stopes in her writing of British Freewomen: Their Historical Privilege by supplying her own notes on the subject, then by purchasing the whole of the first edition in 1894.
 She scaled down her work in 1895 to care for her aged father until his death, then resumed her work.